laristra/flecsph/README.md

 # Introduction

 FleCSPH is a multi-physics compact application that exercises FleCSI parallel data structures for tree-based particle methods.
 In particular, FleCSPH implements a smoothed-particle hydrodynamics (SPH) solver for the solution of Lagrangian problems in astrophysics and cosmology.
 FleCSPH includes support for gravitational forces using the fast multipole method (FMM).

-This project implements smoothed particles hydrodynamics (SPH) method of simulating fluids and gases using the FleCSI framework.
 Currently, particle affinity and gravitation is handled using the parallel implementation of the octree data structure provided by FleCSI.